 50th Anniversary Symposium (Spring 2019)

 The Columbia Human Rights Law Review (HRLR) is celebrating its 50th, and A Jailhouse Lawyer’s Manual (JLM) its 40th, anniversary this year.
-To celebrate their respective milestones and achievements, we will be hosting a Symposium in April 2019 with a dedicated Symposium issue that Fall (Volume 51.1).
+To celebrate their respective milestones and achievements, we will be hosting a Symposium in April 2019.

 HRLR welcomes the submission of unsolicited manuscripts of proposed articles for possible publication.
 Accepted contributions will address the theme above, both directly and tangentially from either an international human rights or domestic civil rights law perspective, including pieces from interdisciplinary perspectives.
 We seek pieces with balanced legal analysis, or pieces that justify a position and advocate it cogently.
 We welcome works by scholars, practitioners, and others with knowledge of the field.
 To submit a manuscript for consideration, please see our submissions page.